jdavis/jdavis.github.com/_posts/2014-10-11-the-similarity-of-the-world-in-gattaca-and-the-world-elon-musk-envisions.md

 today thus I won't address it.
 And as the movie illustrates, let's hope there never is a time when that is the case.

-Let's take a look at the world that Elon Musk dreams.
+Let's take a look at the world that Elon Musk dreams of.
 This world will be based on what he has said and what he spends his time working on.

 ## Elon's World